UGLI Webinar Series: Whitehat SEO CEO Interview

 So in previous lives if you like I've worked.
 Either I've come into an existing business or I've been given a large pot of money and saying away you go.
 You're sort of working with other people's money and it does change your perspective of course.
 I think what I would probably do is put more systems in place in the early stages then it's all very well in hindsight, but I probably could have done more to plan the growth of the business instead of just letting it play out and just see what comes.
 But in many ways, I don't know quite how I would have done that without the knowledge I've got now anyway.
 I would have probably partnered up with HubSpot earlier on and built a stronger relationship when they were smaller.
 It's difficult to deal with a big global operation.

 We've done quite well to do what we have but when they needed help in those early days, if we could have been a partner then we'd probably be a lot bigger than we are now.
 But it is, what it is.
-They're still growing, I'd heard some numbers the other day and they're still growing 40% year on year with revenues of about $600 million.
+They're still growing, I heard some numbers the other day and they're still growing 40% year on year with revenues of about $600 million.

 Absolutely.
 So bearing in mind, you know, you've done the VC startup, you've grown an organic business, you've done a sale, you've had the golden handcuffs, you know, you've been in a variety of business situations.
-What would be your piece of long lasting, bold and honest advice, if you say to somebody to survive and thrive now, if they were starting out today, what would you say?
+What would be your piece of long-lasting, bold and honest advice, if you say to somebody to survive and thrive now, if they were starting today, what would you say?

-Particularly with a small business, you can be on the whim of an individual supplier, a customer, you can think you're doing really well, you can have a contract that you've just signed and then suddenly that payment doesn't come through.
+Particularly with a small business, you can be on the whim of an individual supplier, or a customer, you can think you're doing well, you can have a contract that you've just signed and then suddenly that payment doesn't come through.
 You pick up the phone, maybe it goes to voicemail and that could be a significant payment and then you might have a whole load of cash going out the door that needs to be paid, You're presuming that your income is going to balance with your outgoings and sometimes it doesn't.

-I think I would say to plan around that to build up a buffer and I don't know who actually first told me this, but there's something like, if you can take a number, if you look at your outgoings, if you put it down on a piece of paper, how much you spend each month on rent and suppliers and all these different things and you can have a buffer of about three to six months just sitting in the bank as cash.
+I think I would say to plan around that to build up a buffer and I don't know who first told me this, but there's something like, if you can take a number, if you look at your outgoings if you put it down on a piece of paper, how much you spend each month on rent and suppliers and all these different things and you can have a buffer of about three to six months just sitting in the bank as cash.
 That would be a massive amount of comfort that you would have to know that whatever is going to come your way can be dealt with.
-There's so many nights that you're worrying that you're not going to be able to make payments.
-That worry is an impedance on your business.
+There are so many nights that you're worrying that you're not going to be able to make payments.
+That worry is an impedance to your business.
 It slows you down, it stops you thinking about the things that you need to think about.

 We'd seen some content coming through from them and everything else and then we eventually figured out their tech was quite good.
 We started using it for ourselves and when we started building clients' stuff on it.
-But it's only when you actually go to an event, like we went to Boston, a couple of weeks ago for the inbound conference and that's 26,000 people getting together in a room and you think about it as a little piece of software and you see the scale of the operation to put on something like that.
+But it's only when you go to an event, as we went to Boston, a couple of weeks ago for the inbound conference and that's 26,000 people getting together in a room and you think about it as a little piece of software and you see the scale of the operation to put on something like that.
 It dominates the entire City for a while and they have keynote speakers from all sorts of industries, inspiration and everything else.
 A couple of years ago they had Michelle Obama as their keynote speaker and you see yourself as part of that world and that's kind of fun because otherwise you're stuck in the Ugli building and we do love it.
-But you tend to be quite, isolated sometimes and it's nice to get outside the office.
+But you tend to be quiet, and isolated sometimes and it's nice to get outside the office.
 Isn't it just.

 Well, we've covered a lot of ground Clwyd from well, aspirations to buffers, collaborations and good business morals.
 We've covered a lot of ground.
 I think it's an absolute joy that there was, I think you used the word perfect confluence of timing, having ended up Ugli.
-It's a joy to have known you for the last four years and seeing you grow the business, you are a man driven by numbers and results.
+It's a joy to have known you for the last four years and see you grow the business, you are a man driven by numbers and results.
 I can tell.
 So certainly from your partner's perspective, that must be a very joyous thing.
 If you're aligned with the business, I could certainly see that.
 That's very effective.
 I'm going to go away thinking, say yes first consequences later.
 It's been an absolute joy.

 Clwyd, thank you so much for spending some time with us today.